Jiggins/CSGame/README.md

 - OpenGL documentation - http://www.opengl.org/sdk/docs/man/

 ## Todo List
+- Blender
-- Background - with exits/entrances (DONE)
+- 2D Sprites - animations
-- Background transitions.
-(Fade to Black, other effects?)
-(DONE)
-- Scrolling/switching backgrounds
+- Texture for walls etc.
+- Update Entity to accomodate for 3D
 - Menu Screen - start/help/credits ect.
+- Opening Screen (FIX)
+- Room object, containing all entities in the room and background
 - Save system - text file or JSON (Like Sublime Text)
-- Opening Screen
+- A way to resize the window without it freaking out - Vectors and stuff
 - Loading Screens? (if they're even needed?)
-- A way to resize the window without it freaking out - Vectors and stuff
-- 3D images
-- 3D rendering, change entites to have a 3rd dimension
-- Room object, containing all entities in the room and background

 ## Ideas